 Hydrology & Water Resources Department Library maintains a collection of theses and dissertations from 1956 to present.
-The UA Libraries have now also digitized most hydrology dissertations and theses submitted at UA from 1917-2005; these are available in the UA Library's Campus Repository and listed in the library catalog.
+The UA Libraries have now also digitized most hydrology dissertations and theses submitted at UA from 1917-2005; these are available in the UA Campus Repository and listed in the library catalog.

 Other Information about UA Dissertations and Theses

-In the UA Library, print and microform copies of UA dissertations and theses all have a call number that begins with " E9791 " followed by the year of acceptance.
+In the UA Libraries, print and microform copies of UA dissertations and theses all have a call number that begins with " E9791 " followed by the year of acceptance.
 The final element is an accession number (starting with "1" at the beginning of each calendar year) which, in general, indicates the order of receipt.

 Paper copies of many UA dissertations are available in the stacks up through 1981.
 Beginning with 1982, only microfiche copies are available, except for paper copies located in the Main Library's Special Collections on Arizona topics, and those containing special formats that cannot be easily filmed, such as music scores and maps, which are sent to the appropriate branch collections.

-All dissertations received full cataloging in OCLC ( WorldCat ) until 1990.
-Since then, brief cataloging has only been done locally in our online Catalog.
+All dissertations received full cataloging in OCLC (WorldCat) until 1990.
+Since then, brief cataloging has only been done locally in our online catalog.
 (Because of this, most of those received from 1990 to 2005 are not listed in WorldCat or WorldCat Local.)

 UA Graduate College Manuals for submission of Theses & Dissertations (includes specific formatting requirements)

-UMI Electronic submission web site for UA (includes formatting requirements, various publishing guides on copyright and other topics, help for creating PDFs and more)
+UMI Electronic submission website for UA (includes formatting requirements, various publishing guides on copyright and other topics, help for creating PDFs, and more)